Preparing your lawn and Husqvarna Automower® for the mowing season

 - Use Automower® Smart Routines to adapt to changing weather conditions (for models with cellular or Wi-Fi connectivity).

-- In the Smart Home section of the Automower® Connect app, you’ll find Rain Guard, a smart routine that automatically parks your mower when the forecast predicts heavy rain.
+- In the Smart Home section of the Automower® Connect app, you’ll find Rain Guard andFrost Guard, smart routines that automatically park your mower when the forecast predicts heavy rain or frost.